Tree diagram – visualise the structure of dependent elements

-A tree diagram is a graphical representation that displays hierarchical dependencies between individual elements of a network.
-The name is derived from the appearance of the diagram, which is reminiscent of a tree (turned upside down or lying on its side) with a branched structure.
-The advantage lies in the simplicity of the representation, the traceability of the dependencies and the clarity of the presented information.
+How can hierarchical dependencies between individual elements of a network be visualised?
+The answer is: with a tree diagram.
+The name is derived from the appearance of the diagram, which is reminiscent of a tree (upside down or lying on its side) with a branched structure.

 Tree diagrams – alternatively also known as tree graphs or branch diagrams – are used in a wide variety of areas, e.g. as